 The reason why encrypting data while at rest is very important and implementing the necessary permissions and controls on it.

 Why do we conduct Database Security Testing?
 This test is carried out to discover any weaknesses or vulnerabilities in the configuration of the database security and to mitigate against any unwanted access to the database.

-Every sensitive data must be protected from an intruder, that’s the reason why regular security checks are very vital and compulsory.
+All sensitive data must be protected from intruders, which is why regular security checks are very vital and compulsory.

 Given below are the major reasons as to why Database Security Testing is compulsory:

 This process involves testing different layers based on business requirements.
 The layers to be tested include the Business layer, Access layer, and UI layer.

 Database Testing Process

 - Evaluate the Results

 - Accurate Reporting

 - Penetration Testing: It is the process of simulating a cyber-attack against a network, computer system, or web application to detect any vulnerabilities within.